pketh/open-in-chocolat/README.md

 ## Thanks / Credits

 The code for this was simply adapted from Dr. Drang's [Open in BBEdit](http://www.leancrew.com/all-this/2012/09/bbedit-finder-toolbar-icon/) version.
-The icon was adapted from Chocolat itself.

 **Hope you find this as useful as I do!**